 I sold and gave away a LOT.
 I do still have several boxes in my mom’s garage that have sentimental items, like my old travel journals, camping gear that I know I’ll use again, and important documents, but most everything else is now gone.

 I’d suggest starting this early, because trust me, you really don’t realize just how much STUFF you have!
-As soon as I decided I wanted to take the leap, I’d regularly pick a corner and start sorting.
+As soon as I decided I wanted to take the leap, I’d regularly pick a corner about once a week and start sorting.

 Need help packing?
 Here’s what I took with me for 3 months in Europe from winter to spring when I first became nomadic!